ttarnawski/Numerical-Methods/README.md

 # Numerical-Methods
 AGH University of Science Course

-This repository consists of 14 topics with implementation tasks
+This repository consists of 13 topics with implementation tasks.
+Each topic has 2 files (except 11. and 13.)mai
 langugage: Python
 libraries: NumPy, Matplotlib, SciPy

-1 - Python Introduction
+*1 - Python Introduction
 2 - Matplotlib Introduction
 3 - Numerical Errors and Memory Profiler
 4 - Interpolation